griffithlab/civicpy/docs/index.rst

 **CIViCpy** lets you pull data from CIViC using the *civic* module and interact with records as dynamic objects.
-With the aid of caching, it is easy to explore relationships between CIViC records (e.g. assertions, genes, variants) without worrying about querying CIViC more than once for the same data.
-Scrumptious *recipes* allow for easy replication of common analysis tasks, such as reviewing pending revisions to a record or exporting variants to a .bed or .vcf format *(coming soon)*.
+With the aid of caching, it is easy to explore relationships between CIViC records (e.g. assertions, genes, variants) without worrying about querying CIViC more than once for the same data. *Exports* allow for downstream analysis tasks, such as variant annotaiton through .bed *(coming soon)* or .vcf format.

 Features
 --------